ykim18mica/mica-gd220/lectures/w6-assignments.md

 ## Project: Interactive Poster design
 - Create a mockup for your poster using the template file: download [PSD](../files/web-poster-mockup-template.psd), [AI](../files/web-poster-mockup-template.ai)
 - Post the mockup file (PNG file) on Google Drive.
-- Download the coding template [here](../files/web-poster-code-template.zip) and start playing with it. *You will do the majority of the coding next week.*
+- Download the coding template [here](../files/web-poster-code-template.zip) and start playing with it. *We will look at the template in detail next week.*